Xcov19/mycovidconnect/README.md

 ## 3. Installation

 These instructions will create a Docker container with the required stack for running and developing the project.
 If you have Node v14 or higher installed already, and are working on the front end, you can run the front-end locally without preparing at Docker container by following the steps in section 4.
+Even so, Docker and Docker Compose installation is suggested in order to keep up with best practices.

 #### Prepare .env keys

 Copy the .env.example file to create your own local .env file.